What happened in Dublin? All to know about the riots and stabbing attack

 - “We are particularly thinking of the five-year-old girl and the member of staff caring for her who are both in serious condition in hospital.
 All of our prayers are with each of them for a full recovery.”
 Higgins also said police deserve “all of our support in dealing with the incident”.

-- Prime Minister Leo Varadkar said he was shocked by the incident.
-“The emergency services responded very quickly and were on site within minutes.
-I thank them for that,” he said in a statement.
+- Prime Minister Leo Varadkar said he was shocked by the incident and also said his government would take immediate steps to tighten anti-hate legislation.

+- “As a country we need to reclaim Ireland.
+We need to take it away from the cowerers who hide behind masks and try to terrify us with their violence,” Varadkar said.

+- The attack was condemned across all political parties, including the main opposition Sinn Fein.

 - European Commission President Ursula von der Leyen said she was “shocked” by the “brutal attack”.